Back to All Events

 Poetry Winter Market: The Time of Water

-Join The American Poetry Museum for María Fernanda’s unique curation of a holiday market featuring stationary, notebooks, poetry books, performances, creative activations and more!
+Join The American Poetry Museum for award-winning poet María Fernanda’s unique curation of a winter market featuring stationary, notebooks, poetry books, performances, creative activations and more!

 716 Monroe St NE, Washington DC